-Primary total knee replacement requires approximately one hour of surgery time, while a revision total knee replacement requires between two and four hours of surgery time.
-While you are in the operating room, your family will wait in the surgical waiting area or at home.
+Primary total knee replacement requires approximately one hour of surgery time.
+While you are in the operating room, your family may wait in the surgical waiting area or at home.
 As soon as surgery is completed, I will contact them in person or by telephone.

 You will be in the recovery room for one to three hours until the effect of the spinal anesthesia is worn off.
-Once that occurs and your vital signs are stable, you will be returned to your room on the orthopedic floor.
+Once that occurs and your vital signs are stable, you will be taken to your surgery center hospital room.